A Brave New (Online) World

 To tackle the problem of false information, experts suggest two main strategies.
 First, we need to help people learn how to spot and question fake information.
 Processes like Civic Online Reasoning can help with this.
 This can be done through education and resources that teach critical thinking skills.
 Second, technology companies should create better systems to stop fake news from spreading in the first place, like improving their algorithms and checking sources before allowing content to go viral.
 By working together, we can build a healthier information environment!

-Check out these articles speaking about how to best support young people gather real information online.
+Check out these articles speaking about how to best support young people to gather real information online.

 Test Your Skills